 A home deposit refers to the initial contribution you make towards the total purchase price of your property.
 Many home loan lenders expect a 20% deposit of the purchase price, and in the cases that they accept lower than that, borrowers are required to take out lenders mortgage insurance.
-This insurance is taken out by banks and financial providers to make sure they are covered in the case that you can’t pay off your home loan.
-Pretty much if are putting down less than 20%, in your lenders eyes you are a risker borrower.
+This insurance is taken out by banks and financial providers to make sure they are covered in the case that you can’t pay off your home loan (it doesn't cover you, as the borrower).
+Pretty much, if are putting down less than 20%, in your lenders eyes you are a risker borrower.

 In simple terms, the bigger the home deposit you put down on your future property the less you will have to borrow from your home loan lender.
 Not only will you need to pay less back in repayments, putting down a bigger deposit on your home could save you in interest repayments as well.
 It also shows lenders that you are smart with your money and can save effectively so is beneficial for your home loan approval.
 It’s a win win.